쉐도잉 연습: What lack of sleep does to the teenage brain - Wendy Troxel - YouTube로 영어 말하기 배우기

 Not surprisingly, they do better academically.

-Standardized test scores in math and reading go up by 2 to 3 percentage points.
+Standardized test scores in math and reading go up by two to three percentage points.

 So why have we as a society failed to heed this call?